Demos Vol. 3 + Vol. 4: Recordings

 Vol. 3 contains demos from Butterfly 3000, Gumboot Soup, Infest the Rats' Nest, K.G., Omnium Gatherum, and Willoughby's Beach.
 Vol. 4 contains demos from Flying Microtonal Banana, Murder of the Universe, Fishing for Fishies, Omnium Gatherum, and Nonagon Infinity.
 Both volumes also contain abandoned concepts that where never turned into full songs.
 The albums were released during a break between legs of the band's 2022 European tour, although the final leg was cancelled so that Stu Mackenzie could return to Australia for treatment of his Crohn's disease.

 Track listing

-Albums where mastered by Joseph Carra with cover art by Jason Galea.
+Albums were mastered by Joseph Carra with cover art by Jason Galea.